 As all of you here today will know 8 years ago Colin had his accident and has spent the past 7½ years at Clevedon Court Nursing Home.
 The Nursing Home staff have been totally dedicated in looking after him.
 Elaine has remained devoted to him throughout this time.

-We are indebted to Claire Hawker, Elaine Sansom, Dave Sansom and Cynthia Sansom for their help in compiling The Sansom Family page.
+We are indebted to Claire Hawker, the late Elaine Sansom, Dave Sansom and Cynthia Sansom for their help in compiling The Sansom Family page.

 If you have any further information, memories, photographs etc. about the Sansom family then please get in touch with us.